Machine Learning Symmetry Discovery for Integrable Hamiltonian Dynamics: Methodology

-After training, if the given dataset \( \vect{X} \) corresponds to a system with continuous $n$ dimensional symmetry, the first two loss terms, \eqnref{eq: lossH} and \eqnref{eq: lossG}, should converge to zero, while the third term, \eqnref{eq: lossI}, remains finite.
-Conversely, if the system lacks an $n$ dimensional symmetry, the first two loss terms will remain finite regardless of how small $\beta$ is set.
-The specific type of symmetry group can be identified by extracting the structure coefficients $f^{ijk}$ , as detailed in \appref{app: killing}.
+After training, if the dataset \( \vect{X} \) corresponds to a system with a continuous $n$-dimensional symmetry, the first two loss terms, \eqnref{eq: lossH} and \eqnref{eq: lossG}, are expected to approach zero, while the independence term \eqnref{eq: lossI} remains finite.
+Conversely, if the system does not possess an $n$-dimensional symmetry, the first two loss terms remain bounded away from zero.

+In practice, even when the correct symmetry dimension is supplied, $\mathcal{L}_{\text{H}}$ and $\mathcal{L}_{\text{G}}$ may not converge exactly to zero due to the finite expressive capacity of the neural networks and optimization limitations.
+Nevertheless, a clear separation in the converged loss values is observed between the true symmetry dimension and mismatched (over- or under-parameterized) cases.
+The specific symmetry group is then identified by extracting the structure coefficients $f^{ijk}$, as detailed in \appref{app: killing}.